NikitaHello/tiktok_autouploader/README.md

 Please make sure `node` is in your environment path before running, as it is required in the upload stage.

-Make sure you also have the Python 3.9 and higher virsion from url:
+Make sure you have the Python 3.9 and higher virsion from url:

 `https://python.org`

+Also you will need Google Chrome browser installed.

 --------------------------------------
 ### Installation